trinitylake-io/trinitylake/docs/format/tree/search-tree-map.md

 # Search Tree Map

-In TinityLake, the N-way search tree is not used as a key-value store.
+A search tree can not only be used as the implementation of a set, but also a key-value map.
+For database system applications of search trees like TrinityLake, the pointer is typically stored as the value in map, which points to a much larger payload in memory.

-This means that each tree node not only contains keys, but also **Value Pointer**s which points to the **Value** for each key.
+In this setup, each tree node not only contains keys, but also **Value Pointer**s which points to the **Value** for each key.

-Consider a key-value storage, where the value for a key is a file in a storage system, then a 3-way search tree could look like the following:
+Consider a key-value map, where the value for a key is a file, then a 3-way search tree could look like the following:

 ![search-tree-files](search-tree-files.png)

-## Operations

-The search tree exposes the following possible operations:

-- Read Operations:
-    - GetKey
-    - ScanKeys
-- Write Operations:
-    - PutKey
-    - BatchPutKeys
-    - DeleteKey
-    - BatchDeleteKeys
-    - BatchPutOrDeleteKeys

 ## Storage Layout

-A N-way search tree can be persisted in storage.
+A N-way search tree map can be persisted in storage.
 Here we introduce one way to store it that is used in TrinityLake.
 We will store each node of the search tree as a tabular file, that we call **Node Files**, with the following shape: